Namespaces, Concepts, Attributes and Predicates

 Intro: Not just a business glossary

 Imagine a large organization where different teams use the same term to mean different things—finance uses “customer” in one way, while marketing uses it in another.
-Blindata’s Business Glossary offers a solution by going beyond simple term definitions.
-It provides an ontology-driven framework that standardizes these key terms, ensuring all departments are aligned and data is fully integrated.
-By organizing namespaces, concepts, attributes, and predicates, it creates a structured environment that enhances clarity, data governance, and system interoperability.
-This guide will walk you through these core components, enabling you to leverage them for more efficient knowledge and data management.
+Blindata’s Business Glossary standardizes vocabulary through namespaces, concepts, attributes, and predicates.

 Namespaces